BenKaehler/q2-makarsa/joss-paper/paper.md

 the visualiser.
 This figure is a visualisation of the networks inferred from the QIIME 2 Parkinson's Mouse Tutorial data [@pdmice] using FlashWeave.
-Nodes represent ASV (Amplicon Sequence Variants), are coloured by taxonomic classification, and sized proportional to their ANCOM W statistic [@cite].
+Nodes represent ASV (Amplicon Sequence Variants), are coloured by taxonomic classification, and sized proportional to their ANCOM W statistic [@mandal2015analysis].
 In this instance the ANCOM W statistic gives an indication of how differentially abundant ASVs are between healthy and Parkinson's Disease-affected donor mice.

-In this figure, inferred form the QIIME 2 Parkin's Mouse Tutorial data using FlashWeave, we have used ANCOM W [@mandal2015analysis] as network node size, and weights of interactions between any two species as the width of edges in the network.
-Users can access all the options mentioned above through QIIME 2 `view` tool and can change these options according to their need to produce their figures.
-From this visualized network, it is obvious which node (ASV) has more influence, and which node (taxa) has more interactions in the microbial community represented by the given data.

 The plugin workflows are summarised in Figure \autoref{fig:grl}.